 International students who require a Tier 4 visa must check with the Immigration Compliance Team prior to commencing any form of placement.

-A summary of the Work Placement Year, which is a potential option for students after completion of year 2 (Level 5), is provided in the Annex for the Work Placement Year.
+A summary of the Work Placement Year, which is a potential option for students after completion of year 2 (Level 5), is provided in the Annex.

 Entrepreneurship Year